 The picture on the left is indicative of glaucoma.
 The picture on the right is what will be seen when the retina is detached.

 Once myopia is greater than -8.00D it can be classified as high.
-The risk of retinal detachment is higher, as is glaucoma.
+The risk of retinal detachment is higher, as is glaucoma and macula disease.
 At this level the retina needs to be carefully observed on every visit, even with no symptoms.
 Digital photography is not enough.
 Eye drops need to be used that open up the pupil of the eye, so that the peripheral retina can be viewed in detail using an instrument called a binocular indirect ophthalmoscope in conjunction with a condensing lens.
 Using this specialised piece of equipment our optometrists at the Eye Practice are able to give you a complete and comprehensive retinal check.
+Retinal imaging will record the baseline state of your retina for comparison to future images.
+OCT (Optical Coherence Tomography) will also be used to see what's going under the surface of the retina, particularly around the critical central part - the macula.

-Finding subtle irregularities in the retina using this type of specialised equipment can discover the beginnings of retinal detachment before it becomes a big problem.
+Finding subtle irregularities in the retina and macula using this type of specialised equipment can discover the beginnings of retinal detachment and macula disease before they become bigger problems.

 Making glasses or contact lenses for these types of prescriptions is where The Eye Practice excels.
 Choice in frames and spectacle lenses becomes critical in making them functional but also cosmetically appealing.
 Typically people that are greater than -8.00D of myopia prefer contact lenses as the vision is better and more natural.
 Maximising contact lens success is another of The Eye Practice's specialities.
 We understand the importance of contact lenses in this vision category.
 We therefore will pay a significant amount of attention in guiding our patients to current and future success.